THE INTERNATIONAL HEALTH QIGONG FEDERATION

 Procedures governing the running for the positions of IHQF President, Executive Vice President and concurrent Secretary-General, Vice Presidents and other Members of the Executive Board are as follows:

-1 An applicant shall have the recommendation of at least five (5) IHQF Member Organizations (his/her own included) and submit the election documents to the IHQF Head Office;
+1. An applicant shall have the recommendation of at least five (5) IHQF Member Organizations (his/her own included) and submit the election documents to the Secretariat;

-2 The Head Office shall examine the applicant’s eligibility and election information according to the Statute and submit its review comments to the IHQF Executive Board or Executive Bureau;
+2. The Secretariat shall examine the applicant’s eligibility and election information according to the Statute and submit its review comments to the IHQF Executive Board or Executive Bureau;

 5. Candidates who failed in the elections for the IHQF President, Executive Vice President and Secretary-General, and/or Vice Presidents may still run for the positions of Members of the Executive Board.

-IHQF establishes under it the Head Office, Techniques and Promotion Committee, Science and Health Cultivation Committee, Information and Advocacy Committee, Policy and Advisory Committee, and Marketing and Legal Affairs Committee.
+IHQF establishes under it the Secretariat, Techniques and Promotion Committee, Science and Health Cultivation Committee, Information and Advocacy Committee, Policy and Advisory Committee, Marketing and Legal Affairs Committee, and Strategy and Development Committee.

-1. The Head Office is a permanent operational body of IHQF with the following principal functions:
+1. The Secretariat is a permanent operational body of IHQF with the following principal functions:

 a) Preparation of the IHQF development plans and administrative system;